There's a storm coming.

 You're wondering if your stationary rig can be flipped from the high winds.

 The quick answer is: you might want to be somewhere else.

-Depending on what type of RV you have, whether or not you are fully exposed broadside to the wind, if you are using stabilizers, yada, yada, yada, you may be in trouble.
+Depending on what kind of RV you have (What are the different classes of RVs?), whether or not you are fully exposed broadside to the wind, if you are using stabilizers, yada, yada, yada, you may be in trouble.

 So Am I Flippable Or Not?

 There's a lot that has to be factored in for your RV to be flipped.

 The size of the RV, its weight, the direction and duration of the wind and windbreaks are just a few factors.